Change the acceleration and sensitivity of your touchpad, mouse, and scroll wheel. Map extra keys using xorg config or Solaar.

 System Settings is the preferred and most convenient way to adjust your mouse and touchpad.
 Click on

 System Settings > Input Devices to access controls for either.

-System Settings > Input Devices > Touchpad.
-If you need to restore the defaults, press the
+System Settings > Input Devices > Touchpad to adjust the touchpad settings.
+If you need to restore the original settings, press the

 Defaults button at the bottom left.

 Some Focus laptops like the M2 GEN 5 and Ir14 GEN 1 use simpler

 Libinput touchpad settings.
 While this appears less capable than the

 Synaptics interface shown in the next section, we found it to be a better choice for these models.
 Specifically, we found the touchpad was less prone to accidental clicks while still retraining the features most users want.
 If you would like to try the Synaptics settings instead, can install the driver as shown below.
 Uninstall the driver to revert to

 Synaptics touchpad settings shown below.
 As above, use